akshatg5/CashFlow/README.md

-## Building a basic version of PayTM - CashFlo
+## Building a basic version of PayTM - CashFlow
 Technologies Used :
     ExpressJS
     Zod